 Once marketing generated leads come in, the next step is to score the leads to determine which ones are sales qualified and should be passed on to the sales team in order to ensure that the sales team is spending their time as wisely as possible.

-Here are 3 important things to consider when determining how a lead should be scored and whether or not the lead is ready to be passed on to the sales team:
+Here are some important things to consider when determining how a lead should be scored and whether or not the lead is ready to be passed on to the sales team:

 It’s the job of the sales team to close deals.
 The lead scoring process should determine where the lead is in the sales funnel.
 If a lead is only at the very top of the sales funnel, early in their decision-making process, they require further nurturing before they are passed on to sales.

 The sales team’s time is best spent selling.
 Not every lead that comes in is going to be a good match, which is why they shouldn’t automatically be given to the sales team.
 The lead qualification and lead scoring process ensure that only the leads with the most potential at that time are given to the sales team so that their time isn’t wasted.